 The Truth About MeI'm a writer, publishing author, and I really like to tell a good story.

-Over the years, I’ve learned that the key to connecting with people and changing their lives for the better means finding and telling good stories.
-Through fictional worlds or marketing campaigns, I try to tell great stories that transform people for good.
+I’ve learned the key to connecting with people is through story.
+Whether through fictional worlds or marketing campaigns, I try to tell great stories that transform people for good.

 The road hasn’t always been easy, but I believe in the simple truth that people need better stories.
 My purpose is to help people by telling stories that make a profound difference in their lives.